Yogic Breathing: Chest to Belly or Belly to Chest?

 Your exhalation can either be passive or active.
 With passive exhalation, the muscles that have been contracting on the inhalation relax and return to their original position.

-With active exhalation you use your abdominal muscles to compress the abdomen and force the diaphragm upward.
+With active exhalation, you use your abdominal muscles to compress the abdomen and force the diaphragm upward.
 If you do your abdominal contraction in a gradual fashion as you exhale, it will help stabilize and support your lower back.

 Yogic Breathing and Prana

 Most importantly, yogis were very interested in the energetic effects of the breath.
 Breath is a vehicle for Prana, the vital force that runs in different currents throughout the body.
-According to Bhagavad Gita, every breath cycle is an opportunity to link Prana vayu and Apana vayu, two primary currents of the life force.
+According to the Bhagavad Gita, every breath cycle is an opportunity to link Prana vayu and Apana vayu, two primary currents of the life force.

 Apana vayu, which is aligned with the force of gravity, moves downward resulting in elimination of wastes, as well as disease, aging, death and the diminution of consciousness.
 Prana vayu, which is aligned with the air and space elements, is meant to move downward and is responsible for everything we take into the body—food, water, experiences and information.